Climate Commitments

 Engagement targets

 We share with the Alliance the belief that engagement is a critical tool to drive the transition to net zero in the real economy.
 Engagement has been an important component of UTAM’s responsible investing framework for many years and it will continue to be significant going forward.
-Therefore, consistent with the Alliance’s Target Setting Protocol, in 2022 we committed to meet these engagement targets by 2025:
+In 2024, we achieved – on schedule – engagement targets we set consistent with the Alliance’s Target Setting Protocol.
+We are setting new interim engagement targets as required under the updated Target Setting Protocol:

-- To engage – through collaborative initiatives, as well as via our investment managers and EOS, our engagement service provider – with 20 public companies, focusing on those that are the world’s largest corporate GHG emitters and those that contribute to the most owned emissions in the Endowment portfolio.
+• To actively engage – through collaborative initiatives and our engagement service providers – with 10 public companies, focusing on those that are the world’s largest corporate GHG emitters and those that contribute to the most owned emissions in the Endowment portfolio.

 Financing transition targets